Persona che legge un menu o un dispositivo digitale in un ambiente interno, con indumenti scuri e un tavolo di legno.

 Installation at the London Design Week 2025

-@Space House for Material Matters
+@Space House The Material Way for Material Matters

 INSTALLATION BIOMATERIALS AT LONDON DESIGN WEEK 2025